 Primary Provider: Defaults to the provider selected on the patient's Edit Patient Information window.
 Click the dropdown or [...] to change.

 Specialty: The clone's specialty.
-Unspecified can only be selected when the selected clinic has no associated specialty.
-Only specialties not already associated to the patient are options.
+Unspecified can only be selected if a clinic in the database has no specialty associated.

 Clinic: The clone's clinic.
 Only clinics associated with the selected specialty are options (See Clinic List).

 Click Clone to create the clone.
 The new patient clone will be created in all caps.

 To break the relationship between a single patient clone and the original patient:

 To break all relationships between the original patient and every patient clone:

 Once the relationship is broken, clones no longer list in the Patient Clones grid, but will still list as family members or super family members if the clone has not been moved from the family or super family.

 If a duplicate account exists for a patient, and the duplicate account should be a patient clone, users can use the patient merge tool to merge the duplicate account into a fresh patient clone.

 The following information can be synched between the original patient and clones.

 Insurance coverage amounts are not synched (amounts used and benefits available), so insurance estimates may be inaccurate.
 To ensure both the original and clone reflect updated amounts, whenever an amount changes for one, add Adjustments to Insurance Benefits to the other.

 This may not be an issue if general dental and orthodontic benefits are different and users have entered Ortho Lifetime Max and Percentage as Benefit Information.

 In the Family module, Family Members grid, select the patient or clone.